3642066/Facebook-Image-Sharing/README.md

 Facebook-Image-Sharing
 ======================

-Share images on Facebook using jQuery.
+Share images on Facebook using jQuery